Alma Selwood Euro High-Grade

 Base Currency: EUR

-Depositary, Administrator, Transfert Agent: RBC Investor Services Bank S.A.
+Depositary, Administrator, Transfert Agent: CACEIS Investor Services Bank S.A.

 Dealing: Daily with a 2-days notice